 Suicide prevention training

-Washington University offers two free evidence-based online trainings for faculty, staff, and students.
+Washington University offers two free evidence-based trainings for faculty, staff, and students.

 Four steps to recognizing and helping students in distress